- Tutor, ADS10

 School, Centre or Area

 2A+P/A investigates design, drawing from the rich and complex historical and contemporary heritage.
 It carries out a non-philological sampling that explores the potential of architectural work, to show different and possible paths.
-Design is used an instrument of research intended to investigate reality and construct alternative destinies, narratives and subjectivities, giving form and space to knowledge exchanges and collective rituals that escape the productive compulsion of our age.
+Design is used as an instrument of research intended to investigate reality and construct alternative destinies, narratives and subjectivities, giving form and space to knowledge exchanges and collective rituals that escape the productive compulsion of our age.

 2A+P/A has participated in conferences and symposia worldwide and published in a variety of international books and magazines, such as A10, Abitare, a+t, A+U, Architecture d’aujourd’hui, Architectural Review, Domus and Volume.

-2A+P/A has been awarded in a number of international competition and invited to present their work and realized site-specific installations for several international exhibitions, such as the 1st Biennale of Orleans, 14th, 12th and 11th Biennale of Venice, 5th Biennale of Brasilia, and by renowned institutions, such as the Architectural Association in London, FRAC Centre in Orleans, CIVA Bruxelles, NAI in Rotterdam and MAXXI in Rome.
+2A+P/A has been awarded in a number of international competition and invited to present their work and realised site-specific installations for several international exhibitions, such as the 1st Biennale of Orleans, 14th, 12th and 11th Biennale of Venice, 5th Biennale of Brasilia, and by renowned institutions, such as the Architectural Association in London, FRAC Centre in Orleans, CIVA Bruxelles, NAI in Rotterdam and MAXXI in Rome.

 The office’s work was also showcased in several solo exhibitions, such as the traveling exhibition Savage Architecture in London, Florence, Milan, Bruxelles, Rome, Berlin; the exhibitions Planetary Rites and The Pop Out Show both in Rome and 36 Drawings in Orléans.